Dennmak/Dennmak.github.io/_posts/2025-04-30-Setting-Up-HTTPS.md

 ## Let's Get Started!

 So we're going to get Cisco Packet Tracer fired up and then we're going to set up the framework for our network.
 Start off by placing 2 PC's, 1 switch, 2 servers, and a router.
-This is going to be how our network is going to look.
+This is what our network is going to look like.

 ![Screenshot 1](/assets/img/Screenshot 1 - Setting Up Https.png)